vptheron/helen/README.md

 **Global Keyspace**: Since one actor is a wrapper for one connection, you can safely issue a `USE KEYSPACE` request to set a current keyspace for that connection.

+Multiple requests can be submitted on the same connection at the same time.
+It is perfectly realistic to create only a few actors/clients and use them to send a lot of requests in parallel.
+One connection to Cassandra can handle a maximum of 128 concurrent requests (i.e. you can have a maximum of 128 pending requests waiting for a response).
+This is actually a limitation unforced by the CQL protocol.

 ### Parameterized statements

 Starting with Cassandra 2.0, both normal and prepared statements support ? markers.
 The `Values` object contains helper functions to serialize/deserialize scala types to/from CQL representation.